adafruit/Adafruit_nRF51822_Flasher/README.md

 ### Jlink Requirements

-- git clone adalink, setup install adalink
+- git clone adalink
+- install and setup adalink
-- download install jlink driver
+- download and install jlink driver

 ### STLink/V2 Requirements

 To use the STLink/V2 you will also need OpenOCD.
-Pre-built binaries is provided in `openocd-x.x.x` for Windows, Ubuntu, OSX and RPi.
-If your system is not one of them, you can build it by your on TODO: create a how-to-build-openocd-md.
+Pre-built binaries is provided in `openocd-x.x.x` for Windows, Ubuntu, and RPi.
+If your system is not one of these options, you can build it by yourself following **TODO: create a how-to-build-openocd-md**.

-On a Linux or Raspberry Pi the following steps are required:
+On Linux or Raspberry Pi the following steps are required:

 Install libusb: